James Beard and ICE founder Peter Kump

 "I want them to become free to improvise, to work without recipes.
 They should learn principles, the reasons for mixing and blending this with that.
 And techniques."

-In 1983, Kump inaugurated the culinary career training program to train aspiring chefs.
+In 1983, Kump launched the culinary career training program to train aspiring chefs.
 He himself had learned from the best, and former teachers of his such as James Beard, Simone Beck, Marcella Hazan and Diana Kennedy all later came to teach classes at the school.
 Illustrious food leaders such as Julia Child, James Peterson and David Bouley were frequently guest instructors.
-In 1986, Chef Nick Malgieri, former executive pastry chef at Windows on the World, and the James Beard award-winning author of five books, was brought on to launch the school's professional baking program.
+In 1986, Chef Nick Malgieri, former executive pastry chef at Windows on the World, and the James Beard award-winning author was brought on to launch the school's professional baking program.

 Among his other activities, Kump, along with Julia Child, went on to establish the James Beard Foundation in 1985.
 The organization inspires and showcases American chefs through dinners, publications, food events and its prestigious awards program.
-The school's ties to the James Beard Foundation remain deep, with ICE students regularly volunteering alongside the nation’s top chefs at James Beard House dinners, as well as the JBF annual awards gala.
+The school's ties to the James Beard Foundation remain deep, with ICE students volunteering alongside the nation’s top chefs at James Beard House dinners, as well as the JBF annual awards gala.

 The evolution of culinary schools in New York and LA